Classic creme brulee should be creamy and silky with a glass thin coating of caramelized sugar.

 - Strain the custard to remove strings from the eggs and any foam that has formed on the custard.
 Foam is made up of bubbles and you don’t want bubbles in the baked custard.

 - The key to a good caramel layer is to use a thin and even layer of granulated sugar.
 It might be tempting to add more sugar, thinking the more caramel the better.
-But you want a glass-like layer of caramel that will crack with the first stab of the spoon.
-The best tool for caramelizing the sugar is a propane torch.
-Personally, I don’t use those frou-frou torches made for creme brulee.
-Just go to the hardware store and get a basic torch.
+You want a glass-like layer of caramel that will crack with the first stab of the spoon.

 Sauternes & Creme Brulee is a classic Pairing: